Celebrating 25 years of the Pink Ladies Guernsey

 Support

 “My breast cancer had been growing for 18 months when I was diagnosed.
-If I had checked regularly, my outcome would have been far better”
+If I had been checking, it’s highly likely I could have caught it sooner.
+I have to live with that,”

 ~ Gemma, 42, diagnosed July 2024 with Advance Breast Cancer, stage 3.
 Read her story here